MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 So the game might have a `Gun` class, and the modified mod might up the firerate of the gun, and have a different <span style="color:#C3E88D">`on_fire`</span> function.

-The "How a game developer might use grug" section of this blog post shows an example of how grug can be used by a game written in C.

 ## Runtime error handling

 Every possible runtime crash in a grug file is caught.